apache/royale-asjs/examples/royale/DataBindingExampleWithFlexLayout/README.txt

 it uses the VerticalFlexLayout and HorizontalFlexLayout layouts.
 These layouts use the CSS Flexbox for the HTML/JS platform; this is not supported in IE9.

-The DataBindingExample shows a Flex application that can communicate with a third-party data source (in this case, yahoo.finance) and display the values returned using data binding.
+The DataBindingExample shows a Royale application that can communicate with a third-party data source (in this case, yahoo.finance) and display the values returned using data binding.
 It also demonstrates that you can use “states” to control the UI.

-This Flex application may be run as a Flash SWF or cross-compiled (using Falcon JX) into JavaScript and HTML and run without Flash.
+This Royale application may be run as a Flash SWF or cross-compiled (using Falcon JX) into JavaScript and HTML and run without Flash.

 The DataBindingExample  also shows how the model-view-controller (MVC) pattern